Nitrosamine impurities in medications: Guidance

 - the presence of structural elements in the API or conditions in the manufacturing and packaging processes for the API or drug product, which are conducive to nitrosamine formation (for example, presence of secondary or tertiary amine groups in the API)

-Available literature should be consulted for APIs known to contain nitrosamine impurities (for example, M.K.
+Appendix 1 should be consulted for APIs and drug products that may contain nitrosamine impurities.
+Peer-reviewed literature (for example, M.K.
 Parr, J.F.
-Joseph, Journal of Pharmaceutical and Biomedical Analysis 164 (2019) 536–549).
+Joseph, Journal of Pharmaceutical and Biomedical Analysis 164 (2019) 536–549) and other sources of information (for example, regulatory communications) should also be consulted for APIs and drug products known to contain nitrosamine impurities.

 5. MAHs co-operating with API and drug product manufacturers to perform risk assessments